50 Interesting & Fun Facts About Louisiana State You Should Know

 Boardwalk stairs winding through an empty field with green grass

-Poverty Point, World Heritage Site, is said to be over 3,400 years old
+Poverty Point World Heritage Site is said to be over 3,400 years old

-Louisiana is home to an ancient city, Poverty Point World Heritage Site
+The state is home to an ancient city, Poverty Point World Heritage Site

 Believed to be over 3,400 years old, Poverty Point is a massive area of archaeological ruins in northeast Louisiana.
 The remains of several sculpted mounds and millions of artifacts have been found at Poverty Point.
-Archaeologists speculate that it was once a city consisting of homes, a trade center, and a proper place for an ancient indigenous culture.

 khairil77/Depositphotos.com